Zhu (musician): Career

+The shows featured his live backing band of guitarist Mitch Bell, saxophonist Aaron Leibowitz, and drummer Vince Fossett, with Zhu performing vocals and keyboards.

 In July 2022, Zhu released his first mixtape, titled Musical Chairs Mixtape (Vol.1).
 The mixtape consists of seven songs, including a collaboration with the Grammy-nominated artist Elderbrook.
 ZHU supported a few dates for Swedish House Mafia on their 2022 American Tour.

 In June 2023, Zhu embarked on his first headlining tour in five years.
 The news arrived alongside the announcement of his collaboration with the video game Mortal Kombat 1, for which Zhu produced an original track titled "Fatal".

 In 2023, Zhu embarked on his third North American Tour, covering over 25 cities, including three sold out nights in Los Angeles at the Hollywood Palladium and three sold out nights in New York at the Brooklyn Mirage.

 In March 2024, Zhu released his fourth album Grace featuring Sabrina Claudio, Banks, and others, which was recorded in Grace Cathedral with an accompanying film.

+In 2026, Zhu released his fifth studio album, BLACK MIDAS, on April 24.
+The album marked a return to his dancefloor-oriented roots, drawing influence from deep house and melodic techno while emphasizing minimalism, atmosphere, and club-focused production.
+The project was shaped by Zhu’s renewed focus on extended DJ sets and intimate club performances, particularly through his BLACKLIZT concept.
+Several tracks were developed through live testing and multiple iterations based on audience response.
+The album was also influenced by personal events, including Zhu’s displacement during the 2025 Palisades wildfire in Southern California, which damaged his home and studio and informed the record’s themes of reconstruction and transformation.
+BLACK MIDAS featured collaborations with emerging and underground artists, including Joyia and GCBestBelieve, and was accompanied by a short film shot in Istanbul exploring themes of identity and artistic evolution.